 Ideally you define a document title before converting your document within the Word document properties.

-Click in Word on the ribbon tab File.
-In the text box Title, you can edit the document title.
+Click in Word on the File tab, then on the Info option.
+In the Title text box you can edit the document title.

-Figure 19: Word document properties: Text box "Title"
+Figure 22: Word document properties: "Title" text box

 6.9 Headers and footers